nepluno/libwetcloth/README.md

 On Mac OS X or Linux-based systems, most of the dependencies are either included, or can be easily installed with Homebrew (https://brew.sh) or the APT package handling utility.
 For Intel TBB, you may download and install from the link provided above, or from Intel website (https://software.intel.com/en-us/parallel-studio-xe/choose-download).

 On Windows you may need manually download and compile some of them (e.g. AntTweakBar, TBB, libPNG).
 For libPNG and zlib, please make sure the pnglibconf.h and zconf.h have been copied to their "include" directories (i.e., the directories containing png.h and zlib.h, correspondingly).

+You may also compile a version that directly run simulation in the console, by turning off the `USE_OPENGL` switch in the CMake settings.
+When this switch is turned off, dependencies such as **GLUT, libPNG, zlib, and AntTweakBar** are no longer necessary to compile libWetCloth.

 For more details, please refer to the compilation section below.

 Compilation
 -----------------